istresearch/scrapy-cluster/docs/topics/kafka-monitor/plugins.rst

 Default Plugins
 ---------------

 By default, plugins live in the ``plugins`` directory within the Kafka Monitor.
-The following plugins come by default.
+The following plugins come with the Kafka Monitor.

 Action Handler
 ^^^^^^^^^^^^^^